uw-madison-aae/uw.authentication.shibboleth/README.md

     // define the options Action<> to add additional attribute to claim mappings }).AddUWShibboleth(options =>
 {
-    // The examples below are to illustrate the use of ClaimActions - these specific examples do not need
+    // The examples below are to illustrate the use of ClaimActions
-    // to be implemented, as they are already done so by the default configuration.
+    // These specific examples do not need to be implemented,
+    // as they are already done so by the default configuration.

     // straight value-to-claim mapping
     options.ClaimActions.MapAttribute(UWShibbolethClaimsType.FIRSTNAME, "givenName");